-While Cars and Lightning McQueen still hold the number one spot in G’s heart, he also loves, loves, loves Thomas the Tank Engine.
+While Cars and Lightning McQueen still hold the number one spot in my baby’s heart, the kid also loves, loves, loves Thomas the Tank Engine.
 Doesn’t every kid go through a Thomas the train phase at some point?
-He decided he wanted a Thomas the train birthday this year, so we did some simple DIY projects to pull the theme together for an intimate Thomas and Friends birthday party.
-Click here to see my inspiration board for the party planning on Pinterest, and pin this post for when you need these Thomas the train party ideas for your own train themed kid’s birthday party.
-I also have links to free Thomas birthday party printables at the end of this post.
+My oldest decided on a Thomas the train birthday this year, so we did some simple DIY projects to pull the theme together for an intimate Thomas and Friends birthday party.
+Click here to see my inspiration board for the party planning on Pinterest, and pin this post for when you need these Thomas the train party ideas for your own Thomas the Train themed party (or just a train themed kid’s birthday party in general).
+This post is full of Thomas the train birthday party ideas, including Thomas and Friends party food ideas, Thomas the Train party activities, Thomas the Tank Engine party favors, and links to free Thomas birthday party printables!

 Disclosure: This post contains some affiliate links, which means that if you click on one of the product links and make a purchase, I may receive a commission.
 This does not cost you anything additional, and helps me to keep the rest of my content free, so thank you!